 There’s much, much more to learn about Lincoln Perry, but when I got to the personal life section of his Wikipedia entry and learned he was a wife-beater, I lost interest.

 Willie Best liked women, gambling, and dope, but as far as I can learn his vices did not include misogyny and wife-beating, so I kept reading up on him.
 Though Best, unlike Perry, never managed to break out of the comic relief box, he was said to have been an excellent actor (a glimpse of which is visible in The Monster Walks).
-He was certainly a prolific and hard-working actor, given all the movie and television work he did over a 22-year span, more than twice as much as Perry.
+He was certainly a prolific and hard-working one, given the movie and television work he did over a 22-year span, more than twice that of Perry.
 Best’s movie career ended with a drug bust in 1951.
-He got some television roles after that (reading up on him, I realized he was the Black elevator operator I remember from My Little Margie, one of the first shows I ever watched on TV), but by the 1960s he was broke and living in obscurity at the Motion Picture Country Home in Woodland, California, where he died of cancer in 1962.
+He got some television roles after that (reading up on him, I realized he was the elevator operator I remember from My Little Margie, one of the first shows I ever watched on TV), but by the 1960s he was broke and living in obscurity at the Motion Picture Country Home in Woodland, California, where he died of cancer in 1962.
 He was just 48.

 Best said of himself, in a 1934 interview, “I often think about these roles I have to play.
 Most of them are pretty broad.
 Sometimes I tell the director and he cuts out the real bad parts.”
 Best continued, “But what’s an actor going to do?
 Either you do it or get out.”